Audre Lorde: Lorde's comments on feminism

 Lorde held that the key tenets of feminism were that all forms of oppression were interrelated; creating change required taking a public stand; differences should not be used to divide; revolution is a process; feelings are a form of self-knowledge that can inform and enrich activism; and acknowledging and experiencing pain helps women to transcend it.

 In Lorde's "Age, Race, Class, and Sex: Women Redefining Difference", she writes: "Certainly there are very real differences between us of race, age, and sex.
 But it is not those differences between us that are separating us.
 It is rather our refusal to recognize those differences, and to examine the distortions which result from our misnaming them and their effects upon human behavior and expectation."
 More specifically she states: "As white women ignore their built-in privilege of whiteness and define woman in terms of their own experience alone, then women of color become 'other'."
-Self-identified as "a forty-nine-year-old Black lesbian feminist socialist mother of two," Lorde is considered as "other, deviant, inferior, or just plain wrong" in the eyes of the normative "white male heterosexual capitalist" social hierarchy.
+Self-identified as "a forty-nine-year-old Black lesbian feminist socialist mother of two, Lorde is considered as "other, deviant, inferior, or just plain wrong" in the eyes of the normative "white male heterosexual capitalist" social hierarchy.
 "We speak not of human difference, but of human deviance," she writes.
 In this respect, her ideology coincides with womanism, which "allows Black women to affirm and celebrate their color and culture in a way that feminism does not."

-In "Age, Race, Class, and Sex: Women Redefining Difference", Western European History conditions people to see human differences.
-Human differences are seen in "simplistic opposition" and there is no difference recognized by the culture at large.
-There are three specific ways Western European culture responds to human difference.
-First, we begin by ignoring our differences.
-Next, is copying each other's differences.
-And finally, we destroy each other's differences that are perceived as "lesser".

 Lorde defines racism, sexism, ageism, heterosexism, elitism and classism altogether and explains that an "ism" is an idea that what is being privileged is superior and has the right to govern anything else.
-Belief in the superiority of one aspect of the mythical norm.
 Lorde argues that a mythical norm is what all bodies should be.
 According to Lorde, the mythical norm of US culture is white, thin, male, young, heterosexual, Christian, financially secure.